What will Brightline station in Stuart mean for traffic, taxpayers?

 "I wasn't happy about it.
 Look at the traffic we have now," Cartwright said.

-City Manger Mike Mortell said many of the 550 car that could potentially travel through to the Brightline station are part of the 18,000 that frequent the intersection already, adding the convergence has handled more traffic than just an extra 500.
+City Manager Mike Mortell said many of the 550 cars that could potentially travel through to the Brightline station are part of the 18,000 that frequent the intersection already, adding the convergence has handled more traffic than just an extra 500.

-"The Christmas tree lighting that took place the day after Thanksgiving in Stuart.
-Tere were 5,000 people in downtown Stuart, and everyone funneled in and out very quickly.
+"The Christmas tree lighting that took place the day after Thanksgiving in Stuart, there were 5,000 people in downtown Stuart, and everyone funneled in and out very quickly.
 It was no problem at all," Mortell said.

-Mortell said traffic was taken into account when the city submitted its proposal to Brightline, and said he believed the station could actually alleviate some of Stuart's congestion.
+Mortell said traffic was considered when the city submitted its proposal to Brightline and said he believed the station could alleviate some of Stuart's congestion.

 "People can leave their cars at home and not be coming out of the major thoroughfares," Mortell said.

-Ross McDermott, who works downtown, told WPTV's Kate Hussey he agreed with Mortell, believing the parking garage would especially keep things moving.
+Ross McDermott, who works downtown, told WPTV he agreed with Mortell, believing the parking garage would especially keep things moving.

-Mortell also pointed out while it's possible up to 550 people could be parking at the garage per day, it's not probable, and the number of people actually parking there is likely much less.
+Mortell also pointed out that while it's possible up to 550 people could be parking at the garage per day, it's not probable and the number of people parking there is likely much less.

 Yet the garage could cost tens of millions of dollars, all of which Stuart is in charge of funding.

-The station could cost in total up to but not exceeding $60 million, according to the Interlocal Agreement between Martin County and Stuart, t
+The station could cost in total up to but not exceeding $60 million, according to the interlocal agreement between Martin County and Stuart.

 Of that $60 million cost, $30 million would pay for the parking garage, which Stuart would pay for, while the remaining $30 million would pay for the station itself and track work.

-Because of the 2018 settlement between Martin County and Brightline, that remaining $30 million cost would be split between Brightline and Martin County.
+Because of the 2018 settlement between Martin County and Brightline, the remaining $30 million cost would be split between Brightline and Martin County.

 "To offset those costs as much as we can," Mortell said.

 "What if you don't get those grants?
 Would there be an impact to taxpayers?"
-Hussey asked.
+WPTV's Kate Hussey asked.

 "No, as a matter of fact," Mortell said.

-Mortell said if the city had to, they could bond the money to build the station and use recurring revenue over the next five to 10 year to pay those bonds back without increasing taxes or rates based upon revenues that are already coming in.
+Mortell said if the city had to, it could bond the money to build the station and use recurring revenue over the next five to 10 years to pay those bonds back without increasing taxes or rates based upon incoming revenues.

-WPTV also reached out to Martin County commissioners to find out what would happen on the county's end if grants don't come through.
+WPTV also contacted Martin County commissioners to find out what would happen on the county's end if grants don't come through.
 County officials declined to comment until Brightline has made an official announcement.